-Usually, all the algorithms for finding a solution to abstract strategy board games use a tree, where each node represents a possible move to do on the board.
-Thus, the idea is that one comes to a particular node after having executed a precise sequence of moves.
-From that node, one can have available an additional set of possible valid moves to perform to approach the solution.
-Of course, in order to choose a particular move, one should also check if executing that move could bring to a solution to our problem or it lands to a dead-end.
-In this latter case, one could reconsider some previous choices and, eventually, could change strategy looking for some other, more promising, moves to follow.
+Usually, all the algorithms for finding a solution to abstract strategy board games use a tree, where each node represents a possible move on the board.
+Thus, the idea is that one comes to a particular node after executing a precise sequence of moves.
+Then, one can have an additional set of possible valid moves from that node to approach the solution.
+But, of course, to choose a particular move, one should also check if executing that move could bring a solution to our problem or it lands at a dead-end.
+In this latter case, one could reconsider some previous choices and, eventually, change strategy looking for some other, more promising, moves to follow.

-Technically speaking, in the Computational Thinking domain, this approach is called backtracking.
-In practice, backtracking algorithms try to find a solution to a particular computational problem by identifying possible candidate solutions incrementally.
-Moreover, it abandons partial candidates once it is clear that they will not be able to provide a solution to the problem.
+Technically speaking, this approach is called backtracking in the Computational Thinking domain.
+In practice, backtracking algorithms try to solve a particular computational problem by identifying possible candidate solutions incrementally.
+Moreover, it abandons partial candidates once it is clear that they will not be able to solve the problem.
 The usual steps of a backtracking algorithm can be defined as follows, and consider a particular node of the tree of choices as input:

-- 1. [leaf-win] if the current node is a leaf, and it represents a solution to the problem, then return the sequence of all the moves that have generated the successful situation; otherwise, - 2. [leaf-lose] if the current node is a leaf, but it is not a solution to the problem, then return no solution to the parent node; otherwise, - 3. [recursive-step] apply the whole approach recursively for each child of the current node, until one of these recursive executions returns a solution.
+- [leaf-win] if the current node is a leaf, and it represents a solution to the problem, then return the sequence of all the moves that have generated the successful situation; otherwise. - 2. [leaf-lose] if the current node is a leaf, but it is not a solution to the problem, then return no solution to the parent node; otherwise, - 3. [recursive-step] apply the whole approach recursively for each child of the current node until one of these recursive executions returns a solution.
 If none of them provides a solution, return no solution to the parent node of the current one.

-In the next section, we illustrate the application of this technique for solving a particular board game: the peg solitaire.
+In the next section, we illustrate the application of this technique for solving a particular board game: peg solitaire.